 Finland thrives of the West Coast

-Vaasa University of Applied Sciences, Turku University of Applied Sciences, Centria University of Applied Sciences, and Satakunta University of Applied Sciences have, since the beginning of 2023, committed to close West Coast cooperation facilitated by the Ministry of Education and Culture.
+Vaasa University of Applied Sciences, Turku University of Applied Sciences, Centria University of Applied Sciences, Satakunta University of Applied Sciences, and Novia University of Applied Sciences have, since the beginning of 2023, committed to close West Coast cooperation facilitated by the Ministry of Education and Culture.
 Vaasa University of Applied Sciences coordinates the West Coast cooperation.
 The universities of applied sciences on the West Coast form a clear center of expertise, focusing on industry, energy, logistics, health and well-being, and security of supply.
 In the initial phase of cooperation, the focus is particularly on collaboration revolving around digital manufacturing technology and robotics, as well as clean energy solutions.

 The thematic priorities have emerged from the regions’ smart specialisation strategies, the needs of the regions and their industries, and the strategic priorities of the universities of applied sciences.
 The strengths and expertise of the West Coast universities complement each other.
 The needs of industry and the labor market are strategically shared in the region.
 Thematic collaboration aims to take a proactive approach and promote multidisciplinary cooperation to address systemic challenges.